Mid-Autumn Festival – What is It & What to Do?

-The Mid-Autumn festival is one of the traditional Chinese festivals and China's second largest traditional festival after the Spring Festival.
-The 15th day of the eighth lunar month is called "Mid-Autumn", and the night "Night of the Moon".
-Mid-Autumn Festival, also known as Moon Festival, takes places on that day when the moon is supposedly at its fullest and roundest.
+The Mid-Autumn Festival is one of the most romantic Chinese festivals and China's second largest traditional festival after the Spring Festival.
+It takes place on the 15th day of the eighth lunar month, also known as the "Night of the Moon" when the moon is supposedly at its fullest and roundest.

-For Chinese people, the full moon is a symbol for family reunion.
-At the Mid-Autumn Festival, all the family members would gather together to taste moon cakes and appreciate the round moon.
-The date in the Western calendar changes annually.
+For Chinese people, the full moon is a symbol of family reunion.
+During the Mid-Autumn Festival, family members gather together to taste moon cakes and appreciate the round moon.
+The date changes annually in the Western calendar.

-In China, the moon represents mother or female in matrilineal society.
-Traditionally, it’s also expresses people's worship of life.
-People also use it to judge the reincarnation of time.
-The round shape of the moon symbolizes reunion in China, for nostalgia, homesickness, praying for a bumper harvest, happiness, wealth, now it becomes an important cultural heritage.
+In China, the moon represents the mother or female in matrilineal society.
+Traditionally, it also expresses people's worship of life and is used to judge the reincarnation of time.
+The round shape of the moon symbolizes reunion, nostalgia, homesickness, praying for a bumper harvest, happiness, wealth, and is now an important cultural heritage.

 Facts of Chinese Mid-Autumn Festival